-This subject will links results from fields such as information theory, the economics of information, the theory of judgement and choice, certainty theory and the theory of evidence.
+This subject will link results from fields such as information theory, the economics of information, the theory of judgement and choice, certainty theory and the theory of evidence.
 There will be a review of maximum utility theory decision making and the associated axioms.
 Developments of maximum expected utility theory including prospect theory, regret theory and duality theory will be introduced.
 The results will be linked to system design.

-Advanced Topics In Information Science Staff Contact: Prof J. Hiller C6 S1 or S2 HPW6 Assumed knowledge: 55.821G or equivalent
+Advanced Topics in Information Science

+Staff Contact: Prof J. Hiller

+Assumed knowledge: 55.821G or equivalent